Argos in Cappadocia

 The hotel has been designed to heighten simple pleasures; the rooms are large with bear stoned walls and muted tones creating a calm, peaceful ambience.
 The food served is exquisite; dishes have rich cultural and historic heritage and sourced from local ingredients where possible.
 It is not just your taste buds that will be satisfied, but the beautiful aromas and presentation of the food will add to you overall dining experience.
 Dinner is served in the main restaurant, however, if you feel peckish during the day take a seat by the fire in the lounge and enjoy one of the tempting snacks on offer.

-The surrounding landscape, which has been formed through volcanic eruptions millions of years ago, sees stunning sunsets throughout the year and the seasonal color changes provide breathtaking views.
+The surrounding landscape, which has been formed through volcanic eruptions millions of years ago, sees stunning sunsets throughout the year and the seasonal colour changes provide breathtaking views.
 The positioning of the hotel is an idyllic spot from which to take in views across the terrain and most notably with a cocktail in hand, on the terrace at dusk.

 Part of the unique charm of this property is the way in which it transports you into another world and era.
 Its historic tunnels and cellars are magical, and the wine cellar is host to vintage wine which is gently maturing waiting for the arrival of guests.